lmmp-puc-rio/.github/profile/README.md

 We combine theoretical, numerical, and experimental tools in the analyses.
 The research projects are focused on four main application areas: Coating process, microencapsulation, flow through porous media and enhanced oil recovery, and emulsion formation and stability.

 We are continuously looking for exceptional researchers to join our team.
 If you are interested in joining as a grad student, post-doc, or research staff, please contact us.
-Visit our [Home Page](http://lmmp.mec.puc-rio.br/) or send an [e-mail](mailto:msc@puc-rio.br).
+Visit our [Home Page](http://lmmp.mec.puc-rio.br/) or [contact us](mailto:contato@puc-rio.br).
 You can also find us at [LinkedIn](https://www.linkedin.com/company/lmmp-puc-rio/about/)!